 Because chocolate mauve hair utilizes balayage—a hand-painted highlighting technique—this is one color trend that is best left to the professionals.
 If you’d like to get chocolate mauve hair, find a colorist who specializes in balayage, and bring in photos of how you’d like your hair to look at the end of the process.
 The good news is, since balayage highlights are generally concentrated from the mid-lengths to the ends of hair, there shouldn’t be a harsh line of demarcation when your roots start growing in.
 That means you won’t have to worry about frequent touch-ups.
 A pretty chocolate mauve hair color without a ton of upkeep?
 Sign us up!

 Want to give your chocolate mauve hair an at-home blowout?
 Don’t forget to apply a heat protectant before picking up your styling tool!
-Spray on the L’Oréal Paris Advanced Hairstyle BOOST IT Blow Out HeatSpray before blow-drying.
+Spray on the L’Oréal Paris Advanced Hairstyle BLOW DRY IT Quick Dry Primer Spray.
 If you’re planning on using your flat iron, apply the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray first.

-Go ahead and pair your chocolate mauve hair with your gorgeous natural texture!
+Go ahead and pair your chocolate mauve hair with your gorgeous natural texture.
 After towel-drying your hair, spritz on a wave spray, then sit back and let your chocolate mauve hair air dry.
-Yep—you can still create stylish-looking waves or curls without picking up a heat tool!
+Yep, you can still create stylish-looking waves or curls without any heat!

 Next, learn about another trending brown hair color in our article, How to Get a Ginger Beer Hair Color for Fall.

 Sign up for the latest beauty news, product samples and coupons